CS3398-Umbriel-YoullHaveToGoogleMe/Bobcat-Baazar-Class-Project-/README.md

 Set up sessions so that we can keep track of users information during the time they have logged in.

+Database Final Sprint:
+(Moiz Ahmed & Aadil Khatri)
+Main Goal: the Database team will assess and understand any and all additional requirements/features and develop the database with all the required data structures.
+Also, we need to design a more robust database schema after consulting with back-end.
+After all that, we need to make it connect to back-end smoothly with out any problems.

 Implementing SOLID principles:
 (discussion between team members)